-On Friday I had to take something into school and as I was walking into reception, I could see my reflection in the glass door and staring back, I could see myself limping.
+I had something that needed to go into school and as I was walking into reception, I could see my reflection in the glass door and staring back, I could see myself limping.

-On the whole I do well at ignoring the fact that I have a limp, but then it just comes from nowhere, like a bolt out of the blue.
+On the whole I do well at ignoring the fact that I have a limp, then like a bolt out of the blue it irritates me.
 For that split second, time stood still and I was that child struggling to walk in the school playground.

-It also helps for me to write about these things, get my thoughts out into the open.
-I feel better now.
+It helps for me to write, to get my thoughts out into the open.